Changes to gamebird licensing conditions

 Existing and previous gamebird hunters

-From 2026, all renewing gamebird hunters and anyone reapplying for a gamebird licence will need to complete the online education modules and knowledge test.
+Prior to the 2026 gamebird seasons, anyone reapplying for a gamebird licence will need to complete the online education modules and associated knowledge test.

 Existing and previous gamebird hunters do not need to repeat the Waterfowl Identification Test.